potassco/coom-benchmarks/FactFormat.md

 Parameters:
 - `ContextStructure` - Structure at which the numeric feature is declared
 - `NameOfFeature`    - Name of the feature
-- `MinValue`         - Minimum value of the attribute
+- `MinValue`         - Minimum value of the feature
-- `MaxValue`         - Maximum value of the attribute
+- `MaxValue`         - Maximum value of the feature

 Examples: